Ruhanyat-994/OOP/opp_lab/codeWithMosh.md

     }
 }
 ```
-- We are using a Builtin class that is Data and while using its instance or object we are using "new" to initiate the variable and that is the main difference between primitive and reference.
+- We are using a Builtin class that is Date and while using its instance or object we are using "new" to initiate the variable and that is the main difference between primitive and reference.

 ### Primitive Type VS Reference Type
 #### Primitive